Pros and Cons of Consolidating with a Debt Settlement Program

 For a long, long time, debt settlement was a thorny topic.
 For too many years, the debt settlement industry was overrun with scammy businesses leaving distressed consumers in a worse position then when they started.

 Today things are a bit different.
-Tighter regulations have squeezed out many of the worst actors, but it's still an option with plenty of risk.
-Of course, for many people overwhelmed with debt, but unable to afford other debt repayment options, it may be their only way out.
+Tighter regulations have squeezed out many of the worst actors, but like any debt repayment tool, it's not without risk.
+Of course, for many people overwhelmed with debt, but unable to afford other debt repayment options, it may be their best and only way out.

 So let's set aside any preconceived notions about settlement and break down the pros and the cons.